With $500 in your pocket, you’ve got some room to start playing with some big boy brands.

 - Back & sides: Solid Mahogany

-Ibanez has made several of our lineups with models from their Artwood Series, and they’ve done it again here with their Artwood AW4000 acoustic guitar.
+Ibanez has made several of our best lineups with models from their Artwood Series, and they’ve done it again here with their Artwood AW4000 acoustic guitar.

 They nail it every time they offer up a guitar to the market.
 They’ve won us over, and the AW4000 is tough to beat.
 It’s an all-wood guitar with solid tonewoods at an unbelievable price.
-This is true premium quality for 500 bucks, it is better than just a good guitar, this is a great guitar.
+This is true premium quality for under 500 bucks, it is better than just a good guitar, this is a great guitar.

 With a solid spruce top and solid mahogany back and sides, the sound is incredible and rich.
 It has classy touches that includes a backs strip inlay, stunning sunburst finish, and Ibanez Advantage bridge pins.
 Ahem, did we mention this is an all-wood guitar?
 You won’t find that anywhere else in this price range.